nextcloud/spreed/docs/webinary.md

     field | type | Description
     ------|------|------------
-    `state` | int | New state for the conversation `timer` | int/null | Timestamp when the lobby state is reset to all participants
+    `state` | int | New state for the conversation `timer` | int/null | Timestamp when the lobby state is reset to no lobby

 * Response:
     - Header: